 The European Parliament building in Strasbourg.

-“I am happy that our amendments in favour of LGBT rights in the progress reports for Macedonia and Croatia were adopted by the European Parliament,” said Ulrike Lunacek MEP, Co-president of the European Parliament’s Intergroup on LGBT Rights.
+“This is unacceptable for the European Parliament,” said Michael Cashman MEP, Co-president of the European Parliament’s Intergroup on LGBT Rights.

 “The Commission backed down in the face of governments that increasingly discriminate, imprison, torture and kill people because of their sexual orientation.
 It is a dangerous signal that there is a hierarchy of rights: some will be defended, but others will not.
 This matter will not be left to rest here.”

 Out of 79 ACP states, 49 criminalise homosexuality with up to 14 years in jail, and up to five punish lesbian, gay, bisexual and transgender people with death.